Nelson Emerson

 Nelson Donald Emerson (born August 17, 1967) is a Canadian former professional ice hockey right winger.
 He played for eight teams in the National Hockey League during his 12-year career, which lasted from 1990 to 2002.
+Following his retirement, Emerson has worked within the Kings organization since 2006 and has served as the team's assistant general manager since 2022.

+Emerson is perhaps best remembered today for scoring a controversial overtime goal in 1993 whereby he grabbed the puck out of midair with his hand, skated towards the opposing team's net and dropped it in the goal, resulting in a 1–0 win for his Jets.

 Playing career

 Emerson grew up playing minor hockey in his hometown of Waterford, Ontario with the Waterford Wildcats of the OMHA.
 Emerson was selected in the 7th round (92nd overall) of the 1985 OHL Priority Selection by the Guelph Platers after spending the 1984-85 season with the Stratford Cullitons Jr.B.
 (OHA) club.
 Emerson, however, elected to pursue an NCAA scholarship and spent a second year playing with the Cullitons before attending Bowling Green State University (CCHA) in Ohio in 1986-87.

 Emerson was drafted in the third round, 44th overall, by the St. Louis Blues in the 1985 NHL Entry Draft.

 After playing four seasons at the Bowling Green State University, where Emerson was a 3-time finalist for the Hobey Baker Award, Emerson made his professional debut with the Blues' IHL affiliate, the Peoria Rivermen, at the end of the 1989–90 season.
 In his first and only full season with the Rivermen, 1990–91, he scored 36 goals and added 79 assists.

 Emerson joined the Blues in the 1991–92 season, and scored 132 points in his two full seasons with them.
 He joined the Winnipeg Jets before the 1993–94 season, and had the most productive campaign of his NHL career that year (33 goals, 41 assists).
-He played one more season with the Jets before leaving for the Hartford Whalers before the 1995–96 season.